macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 ---

-_Careful of our quarry, elder one we mustn't let the ten get to her!_ the younger Parent said, oblivious of Ammareth— their quarry— nearby.
+_Careful of our quarry, elder one we mustn't let the Ten get to her!_ the younger Parent said, oblivious of Ammareth— their quarry— nearby.
 So my friends have been nearby, she thought, that's good.
 But I know the Parents, I miss Giv, but… I don't think I'm getting out of here tonight.

 She was in bad shape, red spots blotching her otherwise olive skin, her horns brown instead of the bright, almost pure magenta they typically were, and her head hurt with the fury of a body denied both food and water.
 Yet she stood resolute.
 Her sanity had slipped and indeed was faltering, but she continued to struggle through.